AdobeDocs/experience-platform.en/help/privacy-service/api/privacy-jobs.md

 **API format**

 This request format uses a `regulation` query parameter on the `/jobs` endpoint, therefore it begins with a question mark (`?`) as shown below.
 When listing resources, the Privacy Service API returns up to 1000 jobs and paginates the response.
-Use other query parameters (`page` and `size`) to filter the response.
+Use other query parameters (`page`, `size`, and date filters) to filter the response.
 You can separate multiple parameters using ampersands (`&`).

 >[!TIP]
 >